The best ways to dry out your wet running shoes and walking boots

 The Bottom Line

 You can experiment with these handy methods to see which suits you the best.
-However, if all else fails, here is a top tip as a last resort.
-Before putting your boots on, use bin liners to wear over your socks.
-The plastic bag will act as a decent barrier to keep your feet warm.
+However, if all else fails, here is a top tip as a last resort: Before putting your boots on, wear bin liners over your socks.
+The plastic bag is a decent barrier to keep your feet warm.

-Finally, it is vital that walking shoes and boots (in fact, any shoe are stored in a dry place.
+Finally, it is vital that walking shoes and boots (in fact, any shoes are stored in a dry place.

 If you store boots whilst wet, they will be attacked by mould.